hadley/plyr/cran-comments.md

 ## Reverse dependencies

-I did not run the reverse dependencies since the only changes in this version were to fix upcoming R CMD check problems in R-devel, and shouldn't affect user behaviour.
+I did not run the reverse dependencies since the only changes in this version were to fix R CMD check problems.